infoaed/sse.js/README.md

 - `open`, when the first block of data is received from the event stream;
-- `error`, if an error occurs while making the request;
+- `message` on received data/content;
-- `readystatechange`, to notify of a change in the ready state of the event source.
+- `error`, to notify of a change in the ready state of the event source.

 Note that all events dispatched by `SSE` will have the event target